Vicente-III-H/calendar/README.md

 ![Calendar project filled with events](./readme-assets/calendar-with-events.png)

 ## Motivation
-The motivation behind creating this Calendar application was to practice React and web development concepts, such as:
+The motivation behind creating this Calendar project was to practice React and web development concepts, such as:
 - React Components
 - React State Management
 - JSX Syntax